gitter-badger/slick-3/README.md

 # The candy programming-language

-Candy is a multi-paradigm programming language for the general use.
+Candy is a multi-paradigm programming language for the unconventional C developer, featuring automatic memory mapping, clean bytecode generation, full boostrapping compiler amd more.

-Files: helloworld.cdy
+## Features

-Modules: mymodule.cdm
+Todo

-Headers: myheader.cdh
+## install

-Currently every file ends with .cdy
+Todo